SummaryRead the full fact sheet

 - animal dander – especially from cats and dogs

-- mould spores – which can be worse at certain times of the year
+- – which can be worse at certain times of the year

-- pollen – from grass, weeds and trees and usually occurring seasonally
+- – from grass, weeds and trees and usually occurring seasonally

-- workplace substances – such as latex, wood dust or flour.
+- – such as latex, wood dust or flour.

-Reducing exposure to substances that trigger your allergies and asthma symptoms can help you to control your asthma.
-Even if you try to avoid allergy triggers of your asthma, you should speak with your doctor about taking your asthma medication as an effective way to control your asthma.
+Reducing exposure to substances that trigger your allergies and asthma symptoms is an important part of your .
+However, even with good allergy and trigger management, it is recommended you speak with your doctor about taking regular to control your asthma.

 Tips to reduce exposure to animal dander